Areas of Study

 Students who pursue acting at Kansas State will receive solid training in performance based on the Stanislavski method.
 Students interested in directing may take courses in Fundamentals of Directing, Advanced Directing (LunchBag Theatre) and Directing Seminar as well as take on various directing projects as they progress through their studies.

-The theatre design program offers training in the areas of scenic, costume, lighting and sound design, technical direction/design, scenic art and props design/construction.
+The theatre design and technology program offers training in the areas of scenic, costume, lighting and sound design, technical direction/design, scenic art and props design/construction.
 Students may choose to concentrate in one or more of these areas.
 Training includes both coursework and production assignments.
 Production opportunities are available for all levels of experience.

 The playwriting program gives students in-depth training as writers and also offers them the opportunity to have their work produced at the university.

-The MA in theatre with concentration in drama therapy at Kansas State University is designed to fulfill all of the criteria of the North American Drama Therapy Association’s (NADTA) Alternative Training Program so that when students graduate, they will have completed all the necessary educational and training components for their Registry in drama therapy.
+The MA in theatre with concentration in drama therapy at Kansas State University is an approved MA program in drama therapy by the North American Drama Therapy Association (NADTA).
+When students graduate, they will have completed all the necessary educational and training components for their Registry in drama therapy.